If you are considering court action you need to answer three fundamental questions before deciding whether it’s worthwhile to bring court proceedings:

 - Assuming court proceedings is my best or only option; can I collect if I win?

 If the answer to any of these questions is no it may well be that you should think again .

 For example, an action against a building contractor for doing substandard work will be for breach of contract (because the contractor agreed either expressly or impliedly to do the job properly).
-The legal elements for this type of action will be:
+The legal elements for this type of action are as follows:

-- Damages.
-You must show that you suffered an economic loss as a result of the other party’s breach of contract.
-Assuming the work must be redone or finished, this element should also be relatively straightforward to prove.
+Damages.
+You must be able to show that you suffered an economic loss as a result of the other party’s breach of contract.
+Assuming the work must be redone or finished; this element should also be relatively straightforward to prove.

 Even if you decide you have a good case, don’t rush down to the Court.
 First, think about ways to settle your dispute out of court.
 You can talk directly with your opponent and try to negotiate a mutually beneficial compromise.
 Or you can hire a mediator — a neutral third person who will help you and your opponent evaluate your goals and options in order to find a solution that works for everyone.
 Also, and especially if your contract provides for it, you may be able to submit your dispute to binding arbitration.